Adagiri/lancio-carriera/tasks.md

 Report a Job seeker - Send notification to the Job Seeker Report a Job poster - Send notification to the Job poster

 # TODO

 validations for all apis
 can't use old passwords
 if mailersend, delete workmail

-# CURRENT TASKS
-1. Notifications - [Last for 6months]
-__Company__
-Someone Applied to Job
-Closed a Job Position
-Posted a Job
-__User__
-Message from company about a Job
- - File Messages are different
-Application accepted
-A Closed Position

-# Handle notification switches in the profile
+# Handle notification switches in the profile _done_

-# Configure notification for both user and company
+# Setup notification for both user and company _done_

 # Integrate the scenerios which requires notification.
-Test them
+Test them _done_

+# Create APIS for fetching notifications

+# Create APIS for marking notification as read

 # Move to the remaining apis above

+# Frontend Notes

+1. Added a new optional field to messages: file.name.
+I need it in order to properly write message notification that is file-based and not message-based